gwu-data-mining-finalproject/Final-Project-GroupX/Code/README.md

 ## Modeling

-Our code for this section is located in [models](models). [models.ipynb](models/models.ipynb) contains the regression approached for each user.
-[Recommender Engine - Data Mining Project - Reboot - Final- 21 April 2019.ipynb](models/Recommender Engine - Data Mining Project - Reboot - Final- 21 April 2019.ipynb) contains the Collaborative Filtering approach.
+Our code for this section is located in [models](models). [models.ipynb](models/models.ipynb) contains the regression approached for each user. [collaborative_filtering.ipynb](models/collaborative_filtering.ipynb) contains the Collaborative Filtering approach.
 A brief comparison between the two is located on [comparison.ipynb](models/comparison.ipynb).